tux86/serverless-todo/README.md

 ## Description

-This is a TypeScript powered serverless REST API example for a simple todo application.
+This is a TypeScript powered serverless REST API example for a simple TODO application.

 - **Platform:** AWS
 - **Language:** TypeScript 4